svamja/run-method/README.md

 # run-method

-Run any function from any NodeJS module and pass arguments
+Run any function from any NodeJS module and pass string arguments

     npx run-method SampleModule say_hello